Celebrate Black History Month at your Milwaukee Public Library with free programs for all ages.

 Join Blk-Art*History & Culture for this classic African folktale by Verna Aardema and create an art project.

 A History of Jazz in America

-Celebrate Black History Month with jazz enthusiast Carol V. Johnson and the music of jazz greats like Miles Davis, Duke Ellington, Dizzy Gillespie and more.
-See classic vinyl jazz albums, listen to live music and enjoy light refreshments.
-All ages welcome!
+Celebrate Black History Month with jazz enthusiast Carol V. Johnson and the music of jazz greats like Miles Davis, Duke Ellington, Charlie Parker, Dizzy Gillespie, John Coltrane, Thelonious Monk, Wynton Marsalis, as well as great singers such as Ella Fitzgerald, Billie Holiday, and Sarah Vaughn.
+See classic vinyl jazz albums, listen to live music, and enjoy light refreshments

 Learn about African American artists during the Harlem Renaissance with Blk-Art*History & Culture and make an African Mask greeting card using African fabrics, real beads, and high quality cardstock and paper.

 Registration required; call 414.286.3011 or register online.